 "My brother loved to dance," Ibarra said.
 "One night, after he died, I woke up.
 I must have been dreaming about him.
 I remembered all the good times.
 Later, I said, 'Why not have a party and make it a great way to remember a great guy?'"

-In 2014 the Eleventh Annual Dave Palm Party raised over $58,000 which was donated to the Great Lakes Burn Camp.
-In the nine previous parties, with help from people like you we have donated over $490,000 to benefit the Burn Center at Children's Hospital of Michigan and the Great Lakes Burn Camp.
+In 2015 the Twelfth Annual Dave Palm Party raised $57,000 which was donated to the Great Lakes Burn Camp.
+In total the previous parties, with help from people like you, we have donated over $540,000 to benefit the Burn Center at Children's Hospital of Michigan and the Great Lakes Burn Camp.

 Great Lakes Burn Camp is a special place for kids ages 7-17 to meet, heal, grow and support other burn survivors.
 Kids share their stories and bond with other kids in a comfortable, relaxed environment.
 Unconditional love and acceptance is only part of what each camper receives at Great Lakes Burn Camp.
 They strive to remove all barriers that may keep children from participating in events and activities.
 Campers also receive well-balanced meals and 24-hour medical supervision.
 Dressing changes, Physical Therapy or other special medical services are managed by the Camp Nurse.
 Transportation to and from camp is provided.
 Opportunities for burn survivors are made possible through generous financial and material donations and services provided by businesses, organizations and individuals like you.